-Pay equity is a regular topic of conversation in 2020.
+Pay equity is now a regular topic of conversation.
 But it wasn’t always that way.
 Without the impactful events of 2017, the state of pay equity wouldn’t be where it is today.
 2017 was a groundbreaking year for gender equality.
 The social justice #metoo movement brought the issue of gender equality to the world stage - and pay equity was a part of that debate.

 Fast forward three years and the world has been hit by a pandemic, affecting societies and economies around the globe with a significant impact on business.
 Organizations of all sizes have had to juggle supply chain constraints, moving employees to remote work and all while facing increasing demands for their products and services.
 While unemployment grows, the majority of the tech sector is still recruiting.